As a personal trainer, I've seen most athletes and bodybuilders use isolation exercises with free weights for upper body strength.

 I’d recommend doing these in a circuit training fashion, meaning completing one set of each chosen exercise and then repeating the calisthenics circuits multiple times.

-There’s no shortage of pulling exercises, but these three are our favorites.
+There’s no shortage of pulling exercises, like a candy store of strength training, but these three are our favorites and the cream of the crop.

 Your starting position is with your hands further than shoulder-width apart.